mwthinker/cpp-generator-cli/README.md

 cppgen.exe --new NewProject -o
 ```

 A Visual Studio C++ 2022 solution should be opened and ready to be used.
-Asumes that vcpkg is installed and enviroment variable VCPKG_ROOT pointing to it.
-Visual Studio 2022 and CMake 3.24 must also be installed and availabe in the PATH enviroment variable.
+Assumes that vcpkg is installed and environment variable VCPKG_ROOT pointing to it.
+Visual Studio 2022 and CMake 3.24 must also be installed and available in the PATH environment variable.

 ## License
 MIT